Godlander/objmc/README.md

 ### vertex count limits

-there appears to be a hard vertex count limit per chunk in Minecraft for blocks, and exceeding that instantly crashes the game, regardless of whether your computer can handle rendering that many faces, with a crash message similar to this:
+there appears to be a hard vertex count limit per chunk in Minecraft for placed blocks, and exceeding that instantly crashes the game, regardless of whether your computer can handle rendering that many faces, with a crash message similar to this:
 ```
 java.lang.IllegalArgumentException: newLimit > capacity: (151999848 > 37748736)
 ```
 this limit seems dependent on hardware. for me, it is `37748736`. keep in mind that for block models all vertices are located in the one placed block, not where they appear in the rendered model.

-however, entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.
+the entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.

 ### versioning
 due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version.